efscomplex/card-showcase/readme.md

 ### `yarn build:container`

-Build a docker image that contains the whole app.
-It can be runned with the script below.
+Build a docker image and run a container with the app running in the 8080 port.
+You can ckeck it by opening the browser in localhost:8080.

 ### `yarn docker:start`

-Up a server hosted in localhost:8080 in such a way that the app will be running if the browser is open.
-This comand is executed through the script docker.sh placed in the sripts folder.
+Up a server hosted speccially for the container.
+This command will be fire with the script before inside the container and is executed through the script docker.sh placed in the sripts folder.

 ## What to improve?